 Data Acquisition, Materials, and Methods

-Following is a brief synopsis of the data processing and modeling methods implemented to produce the three mangrove products.
+Following is a brief synopsis of the data collection, data processing, and modeling methods implemented to produce the three mangrove products and in situ field data.
 See Simard et al. (2019) for more details.

 Mangrove ecotype extent map